Introduction to storage and display materials

-Materials that protect, shape and support museum objects are the first line of defense against airborne pollutants and other harmful substances.
-However, as they are often in direct contact with the object they should be as chemically stable as possible.
-Any harmful substance in protective material can have the opposite of the desired affect.
+Materials that protect, shape, and support museum objects are the first line of defence against airborne pollutants and other harmful substances.
+These materials should be as chemically stable as possible as they’re often in direct contact with the object.

 Packing and storing

 Acid-free tissue paper

 Acid-free tissue is used as interleaving tissue when rolling or storing flat items.
 It’s also used as a wrapping or padding material for three-dimensional objects.

 Source tissue made from cotton, linen rags, or highly purified wood fibre materials, without any trace of acid-producing lignin.
 You’ll see such tissue listed as ‘acid-free’, ‘museum-quality’ or ‘archive-quality’, indicating the absence of lignin and its suitability for packaging items.
 Always check the acidity of tissue paper before using it.

 Some acid-free tissues contain buffering alkaline compounds which prevent the migration of harmful acidic products onto paper objects.
 These can sometimes be harmful and should never be used on photographic material and textiles.

 Melinex is transparent polyester sheeting that comes in sleeves of various sizes.
 It’s useful for storing photographic materials and paper items.
 The sleeves shouldn’t be used for anything with loose media, such as pastel and charcoal drawings, as static can cause the media to come loose.
 Melinex can also be purchased as a continuous film that can be heat-sealed into custom-sized sleeves.